What is Buyer Readiness Score?

 Mortgage approval likelihood

-Buyers who score above 70 on readiness have a 90%+ mortgage approval rate.
-Those below 40 face frequent rejections or unfavourable terms because lenders see gaps in financial preparation that signal risk.
+Buyers who score above 70 on readiness have a 90%+ mortgage approval rate through Fannie Mae Desktop Underwriter or Freddie Mac LPA.
+Those below 40 face frequent conditional approvals or denials because underwriters flag gaps in financial preparation that signal layered risk.

 Negotiation position